joeconsorti/hmr-monitor/README.md

 Macro (FRED), gold, and the video strip stay on the daily Action because those sources do not send CORS headers.

+**Shorts are excluded from the video strip.** The channel's `/videos` page lists uploads with their durations, and anything 3 minutes or under is dropped before the strip is built.

 ## Cost-basis charts
-The Monitor price chart and the Levels chart both carry a **HISTORICAL / CURRENT LEVELS** toggle.
-Historical draws each cost-basis model as its real curve through time; Current draws them as flat lines at today's value.
-Both charts span the full ~15 years of available history (2011 onward).
+The Monitor price chart and the Levels chart each carry three controls:

+- **HISTORICAL / CURRENT LEVELS** — historical draws every cost-basis model as its real curve through time; current draws them as flat lines at today's value.
+- **LIN / LOG** — linear or logarithmic price scale.
+- **Range** — 1W, 1M, 3M, 6M, 1Y, 3Y, 5Y, 10Y, ALL.
+Both default to 3Y.

+Ranges of 1Y and under render from a true daily series (`points_daily`, the last 400 days); longer ranges use the downsampled full history (`points`, ~430 points across ~15 years).
+Every range is clamped to the earliest available datapoint, so a chart never shows empty space to the left of where the data starts.

 ## Scored indicators (16)
 MVRV · STH MVRV · LTH MVRV · NUPL · Supply in Profit · Reserve Risk · RHODL ·